itsaman080/Real-Time-Chat-Application/README.md

 - **Responsive Design**: The application is fully responsive, providing an optimal experience across different devices.

 ## Technologies Used
-- **Frontend**: React.js, HTML, CSS (or Bootstrap/Tailwind for styling), Axios for API calls, Socket.io client for real-time communication.
+- **Frontend**: React.js, HTML, CSS , Axios for API calls, Socket.io client for real-time communication.
 - **Backend**: Node.js, Express.js for API endpoints and handling requests, Socket.io for WebSocket connections, JWT for authentication.
 - **Database**: MongoDB with Mongoose ORM for storing user data, messages, and chat rooms.
 - **Real-Time Communication**: Socket.io for handling real-time, bidirectional communication between clients and the server.